gobbyo/kinetic-display/docs/assembly/actuatorassembly.md

 - Black Matte PLA shaft gear 10, `digit-gear10.stl`
 - White Matte PLA motor mount, `digit-motor-mount.stl`

+!!! tip
+    Ensure all 3D-printed parts are free of defects and printed with the recommended settings for optimal fit and durability.

 ***Table of components***

 | Quantity | Component | Image |